Supreme Court move allows Jackson to take part in race case

 Jackson's participation seems unlikely to make much difference in the outcome on a court with a 6-3 conservative majority that is skeptical of the role of race in education, voting and other areas.

-Arguments over one of the new term’s most highly anticipated issues probably will take place in November or December, but no date has been announced yet.
+Arguments over one of the new term’s most highly anticipated issues probably will take place in November or December, but no date has been announced.

 Jackson was a member of Harvard's Board of Overseers from 2016 until the spring.
 It is made up of alumni and is one of Harvard’s two governing bodies.
 She is a graduate both of Harvard College and Harvard Law School.

-Three other justices also got their law degrees from Harvard: Chief Justice John Roberts and Justices Elena Kagan and Neil Gorsuch.
+Three other justices also got their law degrees from Harvard: Chief Justice John G. Roberts Jr. and Justices Elena Kagan and Neil M. Gorsuch.
 Roberts also was a Harvard undergraduate and Kagan was the law school dean for a time.

 But none of the other justices has any current or recent role with the university.